recumbent/ddd-2020/PITCHME.md

 Note:

-At this point its clear that defining our infrastructure in a text file is a good thing
+At this point I think its clear that defining our infrastructure in a text file is a good thing

-- It makes things repeatable
+- It makes deployment repeatable
-- It makes it possible to deploy to as many environments as we want as and when we want
+- It makes it possible to deploy to as many environments as we want
+- It makes it trivial to deploy as and when we want
 - We can use version control which gives us a history and the ability to audit and control what we do.

 ---